-Battery/Physical Attack (SESIR) - The physical use of force or violence by an individual against another against his/her will.
-The attack must be serious enough to warrant consulting law enforcement and result in more serious bodily injury.
-To distinguish from fighting, report an incident as battery only when the force or violence is intentional and carried out against a person who is not fighting back.
 Aggravated Battery (SESIR) (Level I) - A battery where the attacker intentionally or knowingly causes great bodily harm, permanent disability, or permanent disfigurement; uses a deadly weapon; or, where the attacker knew or should have known the victim was pregnant.

-Alcohol Possession/Use/Sale (SESIR) (Level IV) - Possession, being under the influence, sale, or distribution purchase, or use of alcoholic beverages while on a school campus, a school bus, at a school or School Board sponsored function, or while at other School Board facilities.
+Alcohol Possession/Use/Sale (SESIR) (Level IV) - Possession, sale, purchase, or use of alcoholic beverages.
 Use means the person is caught in the act of using, admits to use, or is discovered to have used in the course of an investigation.

-Arson (SESIR) (Level I) - To intentionally setting a fire on/with school property to damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or not, or any contents therein.
+Arson (SESIR (Level I) - To intentionally damage or cause to be damaged, by fire or explosion, any dwelling, structure, or conveyance, whether occupied or not, or any contents.
 Fires that are not intentional, that are caused by accident, or do not cause damage are not required to be reported in SESIR.